Allan Victor Hoffbrand: Honours

 He gained the MA (1960), MRCP (1962), DCP (1963), DM (Oxon) (1972), FRCP (1976), FRCPath (1980), FRCP (Edin) (1986), D.Sc.
 (London University) (1987) and was elected F. Med.
 Sci.
 (2000).
 He was awarded an Honorary DSc.
 Queen Mary London in 2012.
-In 2018, he was awarded the Sultan Bin Khalifa Grand International Thalassemia Award, the President’s Medal of the Royal College of Physicians, and The American Society of Hematology awarded him with the Wallace H. Coulter Award for Lifetime Achievement in Hematology.
+In 2018, he was awarded the Sultan Bin Khalifa Grand International Thalassemia Award, the President's Medal of the Royal College of Physicians, and The American Society of Hematology awarded him with the Wallace H. Coulter Award for Lifetime Achievement in Hematology.
 In 2019, he received the British Society for Haematology Lifetime Achievement Award and an Honorary DSc (Med) from University College, London.

 He has been visiting professor in Melbourne, Toronto, Rawalpindi, Chandigarh, South Africa, and advised the Ministries of Health in Kuwait, Cyprus and Hong Kong on their haematology services.
 He has given invited lectures in 40 different countries.
-From 2012-2013 he was a Fellow Commoner at The Queen’s College, Oxford.
+From 2012 to 2013 he was a Fellow Commoner at The Queen's College, Oxford.